 In February 2002, John Zajc was again promoted to the position of Acting Executive Director.
 The Board officially named John to the office of Executive Director, effective January 1, 2003.
 His strong commitment to member services and his attention to the details of operating an organization with nearly 7,000 members helped the Society prosper during the next seven years.
 John stepped down from the Executive Director position in early August 2010, but continued working as a consultant to the Society until the office headquarters moved to Phoenix on April 1, 2011.

-After a nationwide search, the board selected Marc Appleman as our new Executive Director.
-Marc has had a broad-based career with the Los Angeles Times, AOL Sports, Sports Illustrated for Kids, Fox Sports, and ESPN New Media.
-Marc joined us during the 2010 convention in Atlanta.
-Marc’s arrival coincided with a difficult financial time for SABR.
-With the recession, revenues from both membership and the convention have shrunk.
-Our membership grows older each year.
-Marc and the board have been discussing ways to increase membership, especially among younger people and women, and raise revenues.
-The success of these measures will go a long way toward determining our future.
+After a nationwide search, the board selected media executive Marc Appleman as our new Executive Director.
+Marc joined us during the 2010 convention in Atlanta and his arrival coincided with a difficult financial time for SABR.
+Marc and the board focused on ways to increase membership, especially among younger people and women, and raise revenues.
+The success of these measures have gone a long way toward securing our future.